-General Information stains.
-Uniforms should be clearly All uniforms should be in good repair without frays, rips, holes, or significant stains.
+emotening the areas e General Information All uniforms should be in good repair without frays, rips, holes, or significant stains.
 Uniforms should be clearly visible during the school day.
 Heavy or long coats, shawls, blankets, etc. are not acceptable coverings during the course of the school day.
 WEAR DON'T WEAR Pants, Shorts Uniform pant options include khaki, navy, or black with a maximum of four pockets.
-Khaki and black bottoms can be jean material with no rips or designs.
+Khaki, gray, and black bottoms can be jean material with no rips or designs.
 No legging material.
 Uniform shorts must be no more than two inches above the knees in standard pant colors.
 For Girls only, capris in pant colors are acceptable.
-Cargo type pants Sweatpants Stretch / yoga pants, skinny jeans, jeggings, leggings without a skirt/under a skirt 2" above the kneecap Low-riding pants Pajama bottoms Shirts KCA collar shirt only in school colors.
+Sweatpants Stretch / yoga pants, skinny jeans, jeggings, leggings without a skirt/under a skirt 2" above the kneecap Low-riding pants Pajama bottoms Shirts KCA collar shirt only in school colors.
 Shirts can be worn underneath KCA polo shirts; avoid patterns that are not school appropriate (i.e. shirts with character patterns on the sleeves).
-T-shirtsCollar shirts without KCA logo Dresses Polo dress length should be no shorter than 2" above the knee when sitting and standing.
+T-shirtsCollar shirts without KCA logo Polo dress length should be no shorter than 2" above the knee when sitting and standing.
 Not below mid-calf in length.
+This standard also applies to any • Sleeveless, spaghetti strap, strapless or

+Dresses Not below find-call in length.
 This standard also applies to any slits/openings on the sides of dress.
 Must be capped sleeved or regular short sleeve length, with modest neck.
 Polo dresses or jumpers must be khaki, navy, or black in color.
-Sleeveless, spaghetti strap, strapless or open back (even with jacket).
-Floor length or prom style dresses.
+Sleeveless, spaghetti strap, strapless open back (even with jacket).
+Floor length or prom style dresses. --------- --- ---

-WEAR DON'T WEAR Skirts • Skirts / Skorts (khaki, navy, or black) • Form-fitting/tight skirts
+WEAR DON'T WEAR Skirts Skirts / Skorts (khaki, navy, or black)- leggings must be worn under all skirts • Form-fitting/tight skirts

 Skirts should fall within 2" above kneecap For Girls, leggings can only be worn under skirts Shorts, tights or leggings are recommended underneath dresses and skirts.
-Mini skirts Skirts below mid-calf/Floor length Outerwear (over dress-code shirt) Hoodies/ Sweatshirts with KCA LOGO only.
-For Girls, button down, cardigan type sweater in navy, gray, white, or black Heavy Jackets and winter coats must be removed prior to the start of school Any outerwear with offensive content (language, symbols or pictures).
+Mini skirts Skirts without leggings Skirts below mid-calf/Floor length Outerwear (over dress-code shirt) Hoodies/ Sweatshirts with KCA LOGO only.
+For Girls, button down, cardigan type sweater in plain colors; For boys, plain-colored 3/4 zip.
+Heavy Jackets and winter coats must be removed prior to the start of school Any outerwear with offensive content (language, symbols or pictures).
 Hoodies without KCA LOGO.
-Blankets/ Shawls Shoes Rubber soled Solid-color boots Modest ballet-type slippers (girls only) Heels over 2" highFlip flops Field Trips • School shirt with uniform bottoms Dress Down Days Spirit ShirtJeans Jeggings, leggings without skirts/under skirts or dresses more than 2" above the kneecap, skinny jeans, or sweatpants Shorts more than 2' above the knee Tight, low cut clothing Shirts must extend past waist Shirts with offensive words Jeans with holes KCA Athletes on Game Days • Coach discretion, still adhering to School Dress Code policies.
+Blankets/ Shawls Shoes Rubber soled Solid-color boots Modest ballet-type slippers (girls only) Heels over 2" high Flip flops No slides / backless shoes Field Trips • School shirt with uniform bottoms Dress Down Days Spirit Shirt, Service Shirt, Scripture Shirt Jeans Jeggings, leggings without skirts/under skirts or dresses more than 2" above the kneecap, skinny jeans, or sweatpants Shorts more than 2' above the knee Tight, low cut clothing Shirts must extend past waist Shirts with offensive words Jeans with holes KCA Athletes on Game Days Coach discretion, still adhering to School Dress Code policies.
 Other For Boys, hair should be out of the eyes and off the shirt collar For Girls, hair should be a natural color, neatly groomed, and out of face (headbands, ribbons, hair clips, and bows are allowed) For Girls, moderate ear piercing.
 Any color socks For Boys, no earrings Visible tattoos Body piercings Hats and sunglasses will not be worn in the school/church buildings.